robisim74/qwik-speak/docs/tutorial-routing.md

 ```
 It contains the non-inlined dynamic keys that we added in the `runtime.json` file.

-> The app will have the same behavior as you saw in dev mode, but now the translations are inlined as you can verify by inspecting the production files, reducing resource usage at runtime.
+> The app will have the same behavior as you saw in dev mode, but now the translations are inlined as you can verify by inspecting the production files, reducing resource usage at runtime